2024 Review of Takumi Tei at Epcot: One of Disney’s Best Restaurants!

 For the most part I did enjoy my dinner at Takumi Tei.

-I didn’t get the beef, which is supposed to be the Wagyu beef that is very famous in Japan.
+I didn’t get the beef the first time, which is supposed to be the Wagyu beef that is very famous in Japan.
 I did get the duck and I felt like it was very tender and pretty delicious.

 And although everything was pristinely presented, I did have some disappointments.